difflab-ucalgary/TactTongue/README.md

-# TactTongue
+# TactTongue:

-Software design tool for prototyping haptic feedback on Tongue
+This is the repository that contains the hardware and software ecosystem for the "TactTongue: Prototyping Electrotactile Stimulations on the Tongue" paper (ACM UIST 2023).